Spatio-temporal probabilistic forecast using MMAF-guided learning: Introduction

-Several state-of-the-art deep learning architectures are in use to determine probabilistic forecasting for spatio-temporal data, such as ConvLSTM \cite{XZH15}, ConvGRU \cite{TLX20}, DiffSTG \cite{HEY25}, and many others, see for a review \cite{AIWeather, WindSpeed, reviewD}.
-Forecasting spatio-temporal datasets, however, entails several limitations when using deep learning architectures, primarily due to the difficulty of fully representing interactions between temporal and spatial dimensions, thereby limiting model performance.
+In the literature, rather than using a theory-guided methodology, a \emph{pure data-driven generative model} can also be directly employed to map observed raster data to an approximation of the predictive distribution.
+Several state-of-the-art deep learning architectures can be used for this aim, such as ConvLSTM \citep{XZH15}, ConvGRU \citep{TLX20}, DiffSTG \citep{HEY25}, and many others, see for a review \cite{AIWeather, WindSpeed, reviewD}.
+Forecasting spatio-temporal datasets, however, entails several limitations when using only deep learning architectures, primarily due to the difficulty of fully representing interactions between temporal and spatial dimensions, thereby limiting model performance.
 For example, accurately capturing spatio-temporal correlation in the data is crucial for enhancing performance in spatio-temporal probabilistic forecasting.
 On the other hand, focusing solely on this point limits the models' ability to capture causal relationships in space and time among the random variables that generate the observed dataset.
-In fact, much of the data we observe consists of records of real physical events occurring at a given location and time.
-Such events are influenced by neighbouring locations and by past observations, and have an undeniable causal structure that is often not considered by cutting-edge generative algorithms applied to spatio-temporal data.
-Different approaches are currently being explored in the generative AI community \cite{Causal_diff}.
+In fact, the events that result in records in our data are influenced by neighboring locations and past observations, and exhibit an undeniable causal structure that is often not considered by cutting-edge generative algorithms applied to spatio-temporal data.
+Different approaches are currently being explored in the generative AI community \citep{Causal_diff}.
 However, typically, if the model we design can learn causal relationships in the data, it is not well-suited to probabilistic forecasts over multiple time horizons.
 Moreover, all such networks are computationally very costly.
-The methodology we present in the paper is designed to overcome these bottlenecks by enabling a careful representation of the spatio-temporal autocorrelation and causal structure in the data.
-It employs stochastic feed-forward neural networks trained using a novel generalized Bayesian methodology called Mixed Moving Average Field (MMAF, in short) guided learning, introduced in \cite{mmafGL}.
+Resorting to the workflow introduced in the paper also has the target of overcoming such bottlenecks by reducing the computational cost of training a generative architecture, and at the same time modeling the dependence and the causal structure of the data.